 how to reject a discount request

 A neutral, confident response like “I don’t have any discounts available right now, what’s your budget?
 Great, here’s what I CAN do within your budget.
 Would you like me to send you the booking form/the link to purchase?” reinforces your position as the authority while also staying friendly and accommodating.

-Add these people to your leads list and continue fostering the relationship – many people will stay in your circle for years before actually buying from you, and that’s okay.
-Because, like you said, you’ll be here when they’re ready!
+Add these people to your leads list and continue fostering the connection – many people will stay in your circle for years before actually buying from you, and that’s okay.
+Because it’s true: you’ll be here when they’re ready!

 3. The best way to reject a discount request is to make it immediately clear to price-shoppers that you’re offering a top-quality product or service that’s worth every damn penny so they don’t even BOTHER asking for a discount.

 The one thing I see most entrepreneurs struggle with when building their brands is finding the line between being professional & showing their personality.
 It’s frustrating because you want it to be clear that you know what you’re talking about – but you also don’t want to come across with the charisma of an IRS robot.
 You want to be taken seriously – but you also want your audience to know you’re a real human person who knows how to have a good time.

 There are PLENTY of ways to demonstrate your professionalism: a well-designed website, captivating testimonials, a cohesive visual identity, high-quality headshots, a strict 48 hour window for email replies.
 But sprinkling in some personality is going to make it SO MUCH easier to reject a discount request.
 Why?
 Because branding is all about communication, and the more effectively you communicate your value upfront the fewer discount requests you’re going to get.